rtk-rnjn/Parrot/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Possible Solution**
+If you have a possible solution to the bug, describe it here.

 **Additional context**
 Add any other context about the problem here.